danerius/JSFX-Danerius/Last Samples High Cut/README.md

 ## Parameters
 - **High Cut** (0.5 - 1.0): Controls the mix between the current and previous sample.
   - At 0.5: Equal mix between current and previous sample
-  - At 1.0: Maximum filtering effect (more previous sample)

 ## Technical Details
 The plugin processes left and right channels independently.
 For each channel: